AIA, LEED AP Principal

 Karin holds degrees from Columbia University and UC Berkeley, and is a licensed architect in California and New York.
 Her work has appeared in several exhibitions and publications, including California Homes; Science & Spirit; Architectural Digest; San Francisco Chronicle Sunday Magazine; Sunset Magazine; The Sacramento Bee; The San Francisco Examiner Sunday Magazine; and The New York Times.

-Mary Sheffield joined KPa+d after a career path which took her from architecture into real estate development and sales, then back to architecture.
-She graduated with a degree in Architecture and Urban Planing from University Pontificia Bolivariana in her native Colombia.
-After graduating from college, she ran her own design-build practice where she gained a broad range of experience.
+Mary Sheffield joined KPa+d in 2017 after a career path which took her from architecture into real estate development and sales, then back to architecture.